robertleeplummerjr/Leaflet.glify/README.md

 * `shapes(options)`
 * `lines(options)`

 ## Building

-There are two ways to package this application: Parcel and WebPack.

-You can build the parcel version by running ``yarn run build-browser`` You can build the webpack version by running ``yarn run build-browser-webpack``
+You can build by running `npm run build`

 ## Developing

-Use `yarn serve`
+Use `npm run serve`

 ## Testing

-Use `yarn test`
+Use `npm run test`

-## Update & Remove Data
+## Update & Insert & Remove Data

-L.glify instances can be updated using the `update(data, index)` method.
+L.glify instances can be manipulated using the `update(data, index)` or `insert(data, index)` method.

-* `data` `{Object}` Lines and Shapes require a single GeoJSON feature.
+- `data` `{Object}` Lines and Shapes accept either a single GeoJSON feature or an array of GeoJSON features.
 Points require the same data structure as the original object and therefore also accept an array of coordinates.
-* `index` `{number}` An integer indicating the index of the element to be updated.
+- `index` `{number}` An integer indicating the starting index of the element(s) to be updated/inserted.

 An object or some elements of an object are removed using the `remove(index)` method.

-* `index` `{number|Array}` optional - An integer or an array of integers specifying the indices of the elements to be removed.
+- `index` `{number|Array}` optional - An integer or an array of integers specifying the indices of the elements to be removed.
   If `index` is not defined, the entire object is removed.

 ## Contributors